Cravings, Decoded – Part 7 of 7

 - Interrupts the craving loop

-- Creates relief or reset
+- Creates relief or a reset

 Why Tools Matter More Than Willpower

-Tool #1: Distraction on Purpose
+Tool 1: Distraction on Purpose

-The trick is to pick a distraction that’s:
+Choose a distraction that’s:

 - Easy to start